Invariant Representation of Mathematical Expressions: Motivation

 Looking at the following two expressions, we can tell that they are expressing the same symbolic mathematical relationship \footnote{Of course if we were to specify them further, they may become different expressions.
 For instance, if one were defined only on complex numbers and the other on positive integers, then obviously they wouldn't be the same.}, even though they look quite different.

 How do we capture this similarity?
-Part of the problem lies in recognizing the identity $(s+t)^2=s^2+t^2+2st$.
-Thankfully, there exist libraries and platforms that can easily handle such identities (e.g. Maple and SymPy).
+Part of the problem is that the same expression can appear in factored form, $(a+b)^2$, or expanded form, $a^2 + b^2 + 2ab$.
+Thankfully, there exist libraries and platforms that can easily rewrite the expression from one form to the other (e.g. Maple and SymPy).
+Therefore, as long as we consistently encode every expression in the same form, this should not be of concern.
 The more cumbersome issue is that one expression is stated in terms of $a$ and $b$ while the other is expressed via $x$ and $y$.
 Since we already have the means of resolving the identity, let us reformulate the problem and focus on the issue that requires our attention:

+It might be tempting to tackle the issue by deciding on a set of canonical variables, $\{v_1,v_2..\}$ and rewrite every expression in terms of them.
+However, this method is bound to fail, for instance, when faced with $v_1^2 + v_2$ versus $v_2^2+v_1$.

-Note that the isomorphy of the two expressions is in the structure of the algebraic operation they suggest, which in words would be something along "one variable plus the square of another variable".
+We note that the isomorphy of the two expressions is in the structure of the algebraic operation they suggest, which in words would be something along "one variable plus the square of another variable".
 Therefore, what we need is to encode the expression in such a way that exposes this structure.

-I propose to use the expression tree for this purpose, namely, a convenient way to represent the structure of a mathematical expression.
+We propose to use a modified form of the expression tree for this purpose, namely, a convenient way to represent the structure of a mathematical expression.
 The useful property of such a graph is that it makes explicit the property of interest, which is otherwise only implied in the nominal representation of the above expressions.
 Once we have the desired graph, then the problem of matching two expressions changes to that of graph isomorphism.
 Graph isomorphism is the well established problem of deciding whether two different graphs employ the same toplogical structure, regardless of their apparently different representation.
 For instance, in figure \ref{fig:isographs}, bottom, a and b are isomorphic to each other, but neither is isomorphic to c.